kokmingchoy/TISC21/Level_1/README.md

 ## Level 1 Challenge 4

-This and subsequent challenges in Level 1 are related to the Windows 10 virtual machine provided.
+This and subsequent challenges in Level 1 are related to the Windows 10 virtual machine provided.<br>
 Question: What is the name of the user?

 Running `whoami` from the command prompt shows: